This is one of those paranoid thoughts that I get.

 sudo launchctl load -w /System/Library/LaunchDaemons/com.apple.screensharing.plist

-When done use ssh to remote in and disable screen sharing
+When finished using the remote computer, close the sharing window.
+Then use ssh on the local computer to remote back in and disable screen sharing on the remote computer.

 sudo launchctl unload -w /System/Library/LaunchDaemons/com.apple.screensharing.plist